 Everything I learned over the course of the next decade, where I accumulated three horses and two foals, was taught to me by Dobbin.
 I was trained first by a horse.
 25 years later I was trained by humans.
 The two worlds have very little in common.

 Of course, I didn’t realize at the time what a tremendous privilege it was to be trained by a horse, rather than humans.

 And then for a long time (like 20 years) while I traveled the world and had my own babies, I didn’t own a horse.

 I worked with and learned from other people’s horses, and various riding instructors; English, Western, and Natural Horsemanship.
 I’ve done equine-guided and equine-assisted therapy, yoga with horses, and liberty work using only my energy.
 I got to experience what humans say/teach about horses.

-I am now in a process of synthesizing the two streams of knowledge (horses vs. humans), sifting through and seeking to understand, letting the process emerge, and reminding myself to rest and surrender to the journey.
+I am continually in a process of synthesizing the two streams of knowledge (equine and human), sifting through and seeking to understand, letting the process emerge, and reminding myself to rest and surrender to the journey.
 I’m posting what I learn and what I wonder about here.
 And hopefully you can share your ideas and experiences too.